 meltano invoke dbt-postgres debug

-Note that adding a transformer creates scaffolding within your Meltano
+initialize command for a dbt transformer utility creates the expected scaffolding within your Meltano

 /transform directory including a